mapbox/wikimama/README.md

 `input.csv` is expected in this format:

-`City, longitude, latitude, radius, threshold distance`
+`City, longitude, latitude, wikidata_id, radius, threshold distance`

 **City**: name of the city for which the neighbourhoods around it are looked for